Thousands without power in U.S. southeast after snow storm

 One person died from a heart condition while en route to a shelter and a terminally ill woman died when her oxygen device stopped working, North Carolina Governor Roy Cooper’s office said in a statement.
 A motorist also died in southwestern North Carolina on Sunday when a tree fell on the vehicle, police said.

-More than 76,000 customers remained without electricity in the region early Tuesday, down from a high of 220,000 on Monday, Poweroutage.us reported.
+More than 70,000 customers remained without electricity in the region as of 5 a.m. local time Tuesday, down from a high of 220,000 on Monday, Poweroutage.us reported.
 Weather warnings remained in effect.

 “The danger is black ice, ice that’s difficult to see on roads, caused by the re-freezing of snow melt,” said David Roth, a forecaster with the National Weather Service’ Weather Prediction Center in College Park Maryland.